ycao9/project/index.md

-## Why Latent Dirichlet Allocation
+## Why Latent Dirichlet Allocation - Presentation Project for DSC180 A06